 Dr Doyle will take you through these options and the different sizes that are available during your appointment.
 You will have the opportunity to try different size implants by using a specialised bra.
 This will help you envision what your results will look and feel like.

-Is it possible for breast implants to increase my risk of cancer?
+Do breast implants increase my risk of getting breast cancer?
+What about BIA-ALCL?

 There is no known connection between breast implants and breast cancer.
 In the cases where this has occurred, it’s a coincidence more than anything else.
 It should also be noted that breast implants do not interfere with the detection of breast cancer either.
 Patients should, however, let their doctor know that they have implants prior to any scans.